NightWalkAX/frappe-develop-blueprint/README.md

-# DP Electric (MyTime) ERP - Development Environment
+# Frappe ERP - Development Environment

-> 🚀 Plug-and-play Docker development environment for MyTime ERP
+> 🚀 Plug-and-play Docker development environment for Frappe-based ERP.

-This repository provides a complete, production-ready development environment for the MyTime ERP system based on Frappe framework.
+This repository provides a complete development environment for a system based on Frappe framework.

 ## 📁 Repository Structure